 How incredibly powerful !!!
 I have no doubt you just saved a life,and if nothing else have made someone think twice about their decision.
 As someone that has been affected by suicide, I am thankful you were brave enough to share your story.
 Thank you and God bless!!

-I just read your post of April 16th.
+I just read your post.
 And then read it again.
 The second reading took much longer since I was struggling not to openly sob in my office.
 Thank you for your post, its message and light.
 Please keep doing what you’re doing.
 Your message touched a nerve with me to the extent that it made me question my very being.
 And I needed it.
 And my kids needed it.
 Thank you.

-am sure you get lots of messages from grief stricken people so I will keep it short.
+I am sure you get lots of messages from grief stricken people so I will keep it short.
 Than you.
-I have four children PTSD from serving my country.
+I have four children.
+PTSD from serving my country.
 Struggling every day to smile.
 You have helped me through today.
 Xxx God bless you and yours

 This message may never reach you but I just wanted to say I came across one of your posts on my news feed.
 I have thought of suicide, the only reason I feel like I'm here anymore is because of my beautiful 6 year old daughter.
 She is my strength and my world.
 Your post moved me.
 Just wanted to say Thank you.